polettix/blog/_posts/2017-03-01-telegram-keyboard-button-encoding.md

 ## Perl Anyone?

-The tecnique above has been used to create the new class [Bot::ChatBots::Telegram::Keyboard][], if you are interested you are more than welcome to try and use it!
+The technique above has been used to create the new class [Bot::ChatBots::Telegram::Keyboard][], if you are interested you are more than welcome to try and use it!